Write, conceal, and reveal!

-Moisten an absorbent with potassium iodide KI solution and use it to apply more KI solution to your inscription.
-If this doesn’t work, try applying some more CuSO4 solution to the end of your ‘brush’ and retracing your original drawing.
+First, use your absorbent with potassium iodide KI solution to apply more KI solution to your still-invisible inscription.
+If this doesn’t work, use your “pen” with copper sulfate CuSO4 solution to recreate your message or drawing.

 There is enough paper in the set to repeat the experiment several times.
 If you really want to use ordinary paper, you can certainly try!
 Document any differences in your outcomes, and let us know the results of your observations!

 Note that the set contains similar items that differ in size.
 Make sure that you use the smaller cotton cylinder (not a bulky absorbent) and the thicker wooden stick to make your brush.